5 from 1 vote

 This dish is baked in a pie pan, so once you pull it out of the oven, slice like a pie and serve!

-If you have leftovers, just store in the fridge.
+If you have leftovers, store them in the fridge.
 Wrap tightly in aluminum foil or cover with a lid.
-Place in the fridge and store for up to three days.
-Anything after that you will want to toss out the leftovers at that point.
+Place in the refrigerator and store for up to three days.
+Anything after that, you will want to toss out the leftovers at that point.

-Turn the oven on to 325 degrees, and wrap your swap up in aluminum foil.
-Warm in the pan until it is warmed through, for a fresh taste.
-Or if you want the faster route, go for the microwave.
-Heat in microwave for thirty-second intervals until it is warmed through.
+Turn the oven on to 325℉, and wrap your swamp in aluminum foil.
+For a fresh taste, warm it in the pan until it is warmed through.
+If you want the faster route, heat it in the microwave for thirty-second intervals until it is warmed through.

-I would assume you could thaw out frozen broccoli for this recipe and it would be fine.
-I used fresh when I made it, but I don’t see why frozen wouldn’t work.
-I would just thaw your broccoli in cold water and then skip the heating on the stove since it will be softened since it was previously frozen.
+I assume you could thaw frozen broccoli for this recipe and it would be fine.
+I used fresh broccoli when I made it, but I don’t see why frozen wouldn’t work.
+I would thaw your broccoli in cold water and then skip the heating on the stove, since it will be softened since it was previously frozen.

-While we loved this recipe all by itself, you could also add in some fresh spinach or even bacon for a salty and savory aspect.
+While we all loved this recipe, you could add some fresh spinach or even bacon for a salty and savory aspect.
 You could also toss in some diced mushrooms or even carrots.

 How to Make Broccoli Swamp

-Take your pie pan and spray with cooking spray.
-Then in a pan, you want to melt your butter and then add in your broccoli and cook for two minutes.
-Then pour you water into the pan and garlic and cook for around five minutes.
+Take your pie pan and spray it with cooking spray.
+Then, in a pan, you want to melt your butter, add your broccoli, and cook for two minutes.
+Then pour your water into the pan, add the garlic, and cook for around five minutes.
 This will help to brighten and flavor your broccoli.

 Remove from the heat and drain your broccoli.
 Dice up the broccoli finely.

-Grab a bowl and then mix eggs, half, and half, cheese, and broccoli.
-Once combined pour in your seasonings and pour into your pan and bake until it is cooked through.
+Grab a bowl and mix eggs, half-and-half, cheese, and broccoli.
+Once combined, pour in your seasonings, pour into your pan, and bake until it is cooked through.

-Let stand for five minutes and slice and serve!
+Let it stand for five minutes and slice and serve!

-If you are a fan of broccoli, you have to give this recipe a try.
+If you are a fan of broccoli, you have to try this recipe.
 We have loved making it, especially my daughter.
-And what is so lovely is this recipe takes such a short time to assemble and before you know it you have a savory dish to slice up.
+What is so lovely is that this recipe takes such a short time to assemble, and before you know it, you have a savory dish to slice up.

-You’ll also like Broccoli Cheddar Soup and Carrot Casserole.
+You’ll also like Spinach Mushroom Quiche, Broccoli Cheddar Soup and Carrot Casserole.

 5 from 1 vote